karthikbhandary2/CustomerCheckinPrediction/README.md

 - Contains all the script for the front end of the app.
 - It also uses the css file.

 All of this is used and hosted with the help of `heroku`.
 We basically linked this github repo and done!!
+Here is the link to the app: https://customer-check-in-prediction.herokuapp.com/predict

 ## Bonus
 I think the difficult problem that I got around doing this is the deployment part.
 I was not ready for it at all.
 Like I said in the audio round.
 I once deployed my portfolio website using flask.
 I thought it would be easy this time as well as it was then but it was not.
 This doesn't even compare to it like I had completely no idea on how to do it.